 In November 2006, the Company's board of directors authorized a share repurchase program for the Company to repurchase up to 3 million shares of the Company's Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A and Class B common stock.
 The Company's board of directors has authorized increases to the share repurchase program for the Company to repurchase up to 13 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of the Company's Class B common stock.
 Under the share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as the Company deems appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the three months ended March 31, 2014, the Company did not repurchase any shares of Class B common stock as part of the stock repurchase program.
+During the six months ended June 30, 2014, the Company did not repurchase any shares of Class B common stock as part of the stock repurchase program.

-During the three months ended March 31, 2014, the Company's board of directors approved the retirement of approximately 174,808 shares of treasury stock.
+During the six months ended June 30, 2014, the Company retired approximately 174,808 shares of treasury stock, which was approved by the Company's board of directors.

-(15) Discontinued Operations
+(14) Discontinued Operations